abirismyname/copilot-terraform-ansible-iac-demo/README.md

 Copilot will start suggesting different key/value pairs.
 If Copilot doesn't suggest anything, try opening the Completions Panel and look at the suggestions.
 Look at `example.tf`, line 100, for a completed `azurerm_virtual_machine` example.

-4. (Optional) Open the mostly empty `backend.tf` and start prompting Copilot for suggestions.
+4. (Optional) Rename `backend.tf.example` to `backend.tf`.
+Open the mostly empty `backend.tf` and start prompting Copilot for suggestions.
 Good [YouTube Short](https://www.youtube.com/shorts/76tNglWSLt8) for ideas.
 5. Copilot Chat - This is where the fun begins!
 Sample prompts when highlighting the code in main.tf